 8. Activity.
 Once admitted, it is a common notion that the patient should assume the sick and passive role.
 In some cases, patients are completely able to get out of bed, walk for a few minutes, and to carry out activities of daily living such as bathing.
 Don’t be reluctant to ask the nurse of the degree of activity that you are allowed to do as prescribed by the doctor.

 9. Names.
 Know the names of the healthcare professionals directly correlated to your care.
 Through this, you will know who to call in case you need something or who to recommend to your friends when they and their family get sick.
 Also, if you are going to send a token of appreciation for a wonderful treatment inside the hospital, you will have the name to write on the card.
 Nurses are always overwhelmed to be remembered by their names.

 10. Updates.
 Always ask for your progress and the doctor’s plan for your care.
 It’s your right to know what’s going on.

-It is high time patients should assume the active role when it comes their health because once they have been discharged, during transition of care from hospital to home, they will assume the responsibility of the healthcare professionals.
+It is high time patients should assume the active role when it comes to their health because once they have been discharged, during the transition of care from hospital to home, they will assume the responsibility of the healthcare professionals.
 It’s only imperative for them to know as much as possible about their health condition to facilitate awareness, necessary lifestyle changes, optimum recovery, and independence.